Online Lesson Studio

 Natalie's extensive digital library makes this an easy transition when selecting new repertoire, etudes, and technical studies.

-Payments accepted electronically through Zelle or PayPal, and checks accepted through mail.
+Payments are accepted electronically through Zelle or PayPal, and checks accepted through mail.

 In-person lessons will resume in a few months based on guidance provided by the CDC.